geeked-anshuk666/Identity-Reconciliation-Service/PROJECT_SUMMARY.md

 # Bitespeed Identity Reconciliation Service - Project Summary

-## Project Overview
+## What Is This Thing?

-This project implements a web service that tracks and consolidates customer identities across multiple purchases by linking contact information (email and phone numbers).
+This project implements a web service that tracks and consolidates customer identities across multiple purchases by linking contact information (email addresses and phone numbers).
 The service identifies when different contact details belong to the same customer and maintains a hierarchical relationship between primary and secondary contacts.

-## Implementation Status
+Think of it as your smart contact detective that figures out when different pieces of contact info belong to the same person.

+## How Far We've Gotten

-### ✅ Completed Components
+### ✅ Done and Dusted

 1. **Project Structure**: Complete directory structure with all necessary files
 2. **Database Schema**: Contact model with self-referential relationships